-- On average, Canadian vehicles contain approximately 50% U.S. content by value.
-In 2024, Canada imported nearly \$30 billion worth of automotive parts from the United States (including from Michigan, Ohio, Indiana, Kentucky, West Virginia and Illinois).12 - Canada is a supplier of critical automotive parts that keep U.S. assembly plants open.
+- The United States exports more vehicles to Canada than to any other country, underlining Canada's position as the United States' most important partner in the automotive sector.10 - On average, Canadian vehicles contain approximately 50% U.S. content by value.
+In 2024, Canada imported nearly \$30 billion worth of automotive parts from the United States (including from Michigan, Ohio, Indiana, Kentucky, West Virginia and Illinois).11 - Canada is a supplier of critical automotive parts that keep U.S. assembly plants open.
 For example, Ford's Windsor-based engine plants supply Ford assembly plants in Kentucky, Michigan, Missouri and Ohio. - This trade helps keep U.S. automotive factories open, in turn supporting U.S. workers and U.S. exports to Canada and around the world. - The CUSMA contains provisions related to automotive trade, with requirements around North American content and well-paying labour.
-Deeper integration in the automotive sector is at the heart of the Agreement. - Our trade translates into prosperity for workers in both Canada and the U.S. The integrated Canada-U.S. automotive sector supports over 1.1 million jobs across both countries.13 - Canada-US automotive trade is an engine that powers a range of related industries, from aluminum to emerging technologies.
+Deeper integration in the automotive sector is at the heart of the Agreement. - Our trade translates into prosperity for workers in both Canada and the U.S. The integrated Canada-U.S. automotive sector supports over 1.1 million jobs across both countries.12 - Canada-US automotive trade is an engine that powers a range of related industries, from aluminum to emerging technologies.

 - In Canada, automotive manufacturing supports 126,000 direct jobs, contributed \$16.8 billion in 2024 to Canada's gross domestic product, and is one of the country's largest export industries.
-In 2024, Canada produced over 1.3 million vehicles.14 - The automotive sector is heavily reliant on trade with the U.S. In 2024, total automotive trade with the U.S. totaled \$150 billion (\$73 billion in domestic exports and \$77 billion in imports).15 - Approximately 92% of vehicles produced in Canada are exported, with over 97% going to the U.S. With respect to automotive parts, 61% of Canadian production is exported, with over 91% going to the U.S.16
+In 2024, Canada produced over 1.3 million vehicles.13 - The automotive sector is heavily reliant on trade with the U.S. In 2024, total automotive trade with the U.S. totaled \$152 billion (\$75 billion in total exports and \$77 billion in imports).14 - Approximately 94% of vehicles produced in Canada are exported, with over 96% going to the U.S. With respect to automotive parts, 65% of Canadian production is exported, with over 90% going to the U.S.15